-One piece of ski equipment that can go a long way towards aiding your ability to handle a wide range of different environments are goggles.
-I don’t know if you’ve ever tried to ski without goggles, but it’s difficult at best and impossible at worst.
-Proper eyewear gives you the ability to see in a variety of different conditions and protects your eyes from harmful UV rays bouncing off of the snow.
+One piece of ski equipment that can go a long way towards aiding your ability to handle a wide range of different environments is goggles.
+Proper eyewear gives you the ability to see in various conditions and protects your eyes from harmful UV rays.

 - Quick Summary